 3. Gather data for market analysis

 After the use cases are defined, Logic20/20 gathers applicable data.
 The team identifies industry reports and secondary market studies; we hold meetings with industry analysts across the world and perform in-field research.
-Competitors are evaluated along with their offerings and Intel’s existing data and reports are also incorporated.
+Competitors are evaluated along with their offerings and existing data and reports are also incorporated.
 Logic20/20 evaluates each piece of data, ensuring that only relevant and reliable data is included.

-4. Build market model
+4. Build dynamic market model

-Once all the data is collected, the Logic20/20 team builds a dynamic model that calculates the estimated market size for each use case by region of the world.
+Once all the data is collected, the Logic20/20 team builds a dynamic market model that calculates the estimated market size for each use case by region of the world.
 To produce the market model, data is recorded in spreadsheets and the necessary hypothesized variables are defined.
 The model visually displays the data, showing market trends and whether a significant opportunity exists.
 For a more precise estimation, the model is completed by conducting both top-down and bottom-up analyses.
-Because the model is dynamic, Intel can continue to use the model and adjust the variables if new information becomes available in the future.
+Because the model is dynamic, the innovations team can continue to use the model and adjust the variables if new information becomes available in the future.

 The market model enables real-time insights through data visualization, but there are other benefits that stem from this process.